mageni/mageni/README.md

 ## License
 <a href="https://github.com/mageni/mageni/blob/master/LICENSE.txt" target="_blank">GPLv2</a>

-## Legal, Copyright Law, and DMCA
+## Applicable Laws, Legal, Fair Use, and DMCA
+Mageni publishes open-source software on Github solely for lawful purposes and for education, research and teaching in cybersecurity and computer programming.
+You must use the software in a manner that complies with all applicable national, federal, state and local laws, statutes, ordinances, regulations, codes, and other types of government authority.

-If you have questions about the GPL license, copyrights, matter of copyright law, DMCA, our DMCA designated agent, and other legal stuff.
-Please <a href="https://github.com/mageni#legal-copyrights-dmca-and-fair-use">go to our legal section on GitHub.</a>
+If you have questions about the GPL license, copyrights law, DMCA, our DMCA designated agent, and other legal stuff.
+Please <a href="https://github.com/mageni#legal-copyrights-dmca-and-fair-use">go to our legal section on GitHub</a>

-## Free, forever free.
-Mageni does not sells the open source software.
-This software is, and always will be, free and open source.